 Need further guidance?
 That’s understandable; it’s a big decision.
 The Blue Badge Insurance Mobility Scooter Guide will provide you with much more information on how to help your beloved make the most suitable decision for their circumstances.

 Do you have any other tips for buying a mobility scooter?
-Comment below and share your wisdom with us by messaging our Facebook page!
+Share your wisdom with us by messaging our Facebook page!

 *at February 2020